 Note: If a request is submitted with a 10 day wait, that 10 day wait does not change until another request is submitted to change or remove the wait time. (the date does not countdown to zero)

-If an Express Repair participant chooses not to use the Non-Drive Volume Delay Notification Procedure, the non-driveable vehicle will be towed to the customer’s Express Repair participant’s facility of choice, subject to applicable grace days for the claim.
+If an Collision Repair participant chooses not to use the Non-Drive Volume Delay Notification Procedure, the non-drivable vehicle will be towed to the customer’s Collision Repair participant’s facility of choice, subject to applicable grace days for the claim.